ACK alert management

 Unknown repair operation in managed node pool

-An unknown repair operation was triggered in a managed node pool.
+An unknown repair operation is encountered in the managed node pool.

 event